kart-projects/Goodreads-books/README.md

 ## Summary Results<a name="results"></a>

-The results of our data exploration involving a thorough understanding of all the features in the datase are summarized in the DataExploration.ipynb notebook.
-We created two Linear Regression model's and predicted the average rating of test set cases using the built models.
+The results of our data exploration involving a thorough understanding of all the features in the dataset are summarized in the DataExploration.ipynb notebook.
+We created two Linear Regression model's and predicted the average rating of test set cases using the same.
 The model evaluation part is summarized in the DataAnalysis.ipynb notebook.
-Finally, we answered our important business questions by exploring the dataset further and reaping more insights from it.
+Finally, we answered the important business questions by exploring the dataset further and finding more insights from it.
 This is documented in the last Python notebook Queries.ipynb.

 For more insights from a business use case perspective of the various techical analysis performed in this repo, please check out my blog post [here](https://medium.com/@karthic.guna/do-you-love-reading-lets-use-data-mining-and-find-some-good-reads-for-you-e5bf1b576316).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data and other descriptive information at the Kaggle link available [here](https://www.kaggle.com/jealousleopard/goodreadsbooks).
+You can find the Licensing and other descriptive information about the Goodreads-books dataset at Kaggle's website [here](https://www.kaggle.com/jealousleopard/goodreadsbooks).
 Also I should mention that the article linked here for extra reading to understand the CRISP-DM methodology was shared from the datasciencecentral website [here](https://www.datasciencecentral.com/page/search?q=CRISP+DM).
-Feel free to use the attached notebook files as you would like!
+Feel free to use the attached code in the Python Jupyter notebook files as you would like!
+Keep coding to understand and apply datascience.